zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/07-sinhala-amazon.md

 Do you lose shame, and do you lose a lot of vassal doctrines, and in the vassal doctrines Are you missing a virtue?Are You Lost A Mistress
 Are you missing a sign of doctrines.
-Hearing the sympathies of their word “Domnus is”, in remembrance of the agenas, is the diseases of the conflict that came to the affliction It was said that Domnasauhe was unfolded.
+Hearing the sympathies of their word "Domnus is", in remembrance of the agenas, is the diseases of the conflict that came to the affliction It was said that Domnasauhe was unfolded.
 It was so that they were pressed.
 It is some robes who have such prophecy.

 [Msdiv 54] (#msdiv54) {#msdiv54 .ref .msdiv} (7 - 6)

 [APZ 54.1] (#apz54 .1) {#apz54 .1 .ref .apz} "Led by Tales
-Weapons are applied.”
-“Wana” is a luxury to load the verses An application for order.
-“Arms” are three weapons.
+Weapons are applied."
+"Wana" is a luxury to load the verses An application for order.
+"Arms" are three weapons.
 Bhoditra, Vagastiya, Manas is the manas.
 The trivial boys' is the boys' character.
 The trivial vocabulary is the vocabulary.
-Trincomitant Manas Manas Shastira “Directed by the stories of the other” is the Bachelor of Degree by or by academics or by similar degrees.
+Trincomitant Manas Manas Shastira "Directed by the stories of the other" is the Bachelor of Degree by or by academics or by similar degrees.
 Knowing and lying by people or by friends or by accusations.
 Lord, I am alright to the swamp.
 I should take the mother to the mouth.
 Hence